gcanti/tcomb-doc/README.md

 [output of `formatMarkdown` applied to tcomb-react-bootstrap domain model](examples/tcomb-react-bootstrap.md)

-**disclaimer**: tcomb-react-bootstrap is under heavy development so actually only a part of the components properties are documented.

 ## How it works

 tcomb-doc parses a domain model written with tcomb and outputs a JSON representation of all types it can find.